 Figure 9.
-Visualizations of spin dynamics in an AX system ( ${}^{1}\text{H}{-}{}^{13}\text{C}$ nuclear pair) during ZULF experiment using the multiple tensor operator based DROPS approach.
+Visualizations of spin dynamics in an AX system $({}^{1}H{-}{}^{13}C$ nuclear pair) during the ZULF experiment using the multipole tensor operator-based DROPS approach.
 Conditions are the same as those used in Fig. 5.
-(A)-(C) show the surfaces representing the spin evolution during the ZULF experiment of (A) the (1,1) block, (B) the (1,0) block.
-Inset shows the evolution of the surface plotted in (B) over a shorter time scale of $\tau_2$ .
-Colors of surfaces denote for the phase of the calculated radius (Eq.
-(7)) according to the color wheel shown at the bottom right.
+Panels (a)-(c) show the surfaces representing the spin evolution during the ZULF experiment of (a) the (1, 1) block and (b) the (1, 0) block.
+The inset shows the evolution of the surface plotted in panel (b) over a shorter timescale of τ_2 .
+Colors of surfaces denote the phase of the calculated radius (Eq.
+7) according to the color wheel shown at the bottom right.